SevvalliThavapalan/LinkGenVarPhen-Workflow/Web_Application/README.md

 be used as input for the sgRNA-insert pair design.
 It takes a gene name and the corresponding protein sequence as input.

 ### Off-target finder for potential binding sites
 We recommend using this function to find the most suited sgRNA-insert pair for specific mutations.
-Especially if you want only one sgRNA-insert pair per mutation The design tab in the web application provides a table with all protospacers.
+Especially if you want only one sgRNA-insert pair per mutation The design tab in the web application provides a table with all base pairing regions.
 This table can be used as input to find potentail off-targets.
 The application finds all regions in the genome with up to four mismatches and provides the original base pairing region, the position in the genome, the off-target sequence, and the number of found mismatches.
 #### Note
 We recommed to run this only for a few base pairing regions.
 If you have a lot of them the local python version is more suited, as the computational time can get quite high.

-### Visualization of read count tables
+### Visualisation of read count tables
-The visualization tab allows to gain a first look into the sequenced reads, after experimental procedures and data proccessing is performed.
-More details to the proccessing of the sequencing data can be found below.
+The visualisation tab allows to gain a first look into the sequenced reads, after experimental procedures and data proccessing is performed.
+More details to the proccessing of the sequencing data can in the corresponding folder.
-This interactive tab allows users to choose individual columns to visualize.
+This interactive tab allows users to choose individual columns to visualise.
 Summaries, read count distribution, and replicate analysis can be performed.

 #### Note